PPSR Update: Leases & Bailments

-This means that all leases and bailments that are for a term of 90 days or more, but less than one year, will no longer be a category of security interest.
+This means that all leases and bailments that are for a term of 90 days or more, but less than one year, are no longer a category of security interest.

 The Deregulatory Measures Act is not retrospective and does not affect leases or bailments entered into before the commencement date.

-In anticipation of the change, businesses should review (and if appropriate amend) their:
+Due to the change, businesses should review (and if appropriate amend) their:

-- conditions of hiring (in particular to ensure that the term of the hiring is specified); and
+- Conditions of hiring (in particular to ensure that the term of the hiring is specified); and

 - PPS policies and practices, to ensure that they are not making unnecessary registrations following the commencement of the new rules; and

-- ensure that if a registration is not made, the term of the hiring does not exceed 12 months.
+- Ensure that if a registration is not made, the term of the hiring does not exceed 12 months.